julianxhokaxhiu/FFNx/docs/ff8/mods/external_textures.md

 Texture names pattern in FF8 mostly follows the paths used in FS/FL/FI archives in the original game.

+It is recommended to use uncompressed DDS for improved loading times.

 Except for the Menu module, you can add the language at the beginning of the path for localization:
 `{mod_path}\fre\cardgame\cards_00.dds`